ViaVersion/VIAaaS/README.md

 ## WARNING
 VIAaaS may trigger anti-cheats, due to block, item, movement and other differences between versions.
 USE AT OWN RISK

+## FAQ
+VIAaaS is stuck when connecting with online mode:
+- Your system may have low entropy, see https://wiki.archlinux.org/index.php/Rng-tools